Posts tagged Mark Knopfler

 Still as true in 2009 as it was in the early part of the 90’s.
 They fan out across the country every Sunday, and every night on television I’m sure – preying on anyone with a doubt and a pocketbook.

 If you search on Youtube for a video of Dire Straits performing this song, you won’t find Knopfler and the Boys.
 What you will find, is Popeye.
 Whoa whoaaa there… don’t disparage Popeye.
 Don’t write him off at first glance.
 This tattooed, spirited Dutchman will put a smile on your face.
-Ignore the creep factor, and feel the essence, the essence of POPEYE!
+Feel the essence, the essence of POPEYE!

 Dire Straits in old ‘92